FelixSchladt/OxideWM/concepts/config_files.md

 `XML` was decided against because of readability.
 Compared to `JSON`, comments can be used in `YAML`, so the user can be guided trough the config file and does not need to study all variables and their function by hard.
-Therfore it was decided to use `YAML` as the proper file format for Oxide config files.
+Therefore it was decided to use `YAML` as the proper file format for _Oxide_ config files.

 ## Technical implementation